A method of moments estimator for interacting particle systems and their mean field limit: Introduction

 We finally remark that our setting where the confining and interaction potentials and the diffusion function have a polynomial form is not a strong limitation of the scope of this work.
-In fact, there are several McKean SDEs that appear in applications and that have polynomial drift coefficients, such as the Desai--Zwanzig model~\cite{Daw83} and the interacting Fitzhugh--Nagumo neurons model~\cite{Dai19}.
+In fact, e.g., phase transitions for long time behavior of interacting particles with linear interaction and quadratic diffusion has been studied in \cite{GrH07}.
+Moreover, there are several McKean SDEs that appear in applications and that have polynomial drift coefficients, such as the Desai--Zwanzig model~\cite{Daw83} and the interacting Fitzhugh--Nagumo neurons model~\cite{Dai19}.
 In the numerical experiments we demonstrate the usefulness of the method of moments by applying it to both models.